When should I consider financial planning services?

 Who does Berkeley, Inc use as a custodian for my assets?

-If you work with us, we’ll help to establish and maintain your account(s) with discount brokers which currently is Charles Schwab or TD Ameritrade.
+If you work with us, we’ll help to establish and maintain your account(s) with discount brokers, which currently includes Charles Schwab or TD Ameritrade.
 These brokers provide a vast universe of investments, at very competitive costs.
 They provide daily data downloads so we can track all transactions in your accounts and their performance.
 After determining what’s most important to you, we recommend a custodian based on which one offers the best ease of use and cost-benefit for you.
 Then, we complete all of the paperwork and guide you through the process, start to finish.
 We also take on as much of the future paperwork as possible.

 3778 Plantation River Drive Suite 102, Boise, ID 83703 Telephone 208.853.6980 Toll Free 888.304.6980 Fax 208.853.6982